What is intravenous sedation?

 Intravenous sedation is inherently a more pleasant way of having potentially stressful treatment carried out.
-It is especially good if you are apprehensive, as the sedative’s action actually removes anxiety and so makes treatment much more comfortable.
+It is especially good if you are apprehensive as the sedative’s action actually removes anxiety and so makes the whole procedure much more comfortable.

 Before your operation